Not only has exercise been found to improve your physical health, but it can also improve your mental health!

 To break it down for you, we've listed a few of the ways exercise has helped us enhance our mental well-being.

-An accelerated heart rate and rush of adrenaline will trigger a stress response.
-Our body reacts to this by sending out all those happy hormones (endorphins) that leave our mind and body feelin' gooood.
+A rush of adrenaline and an accelerated heart rate will trigger a stress response.
+Our body reacts to this by sending out all those happy hormones (endorphins) that leave our mind and body feelin' good.

 The physical changes we experience when eating a well-balanced diet and following a consistent workout routine can have dramatic impacts on our self-confidence.